ITSSimulators/ODRoNeS/doc/logics.md

  - they belong to the same crosswalk lane... until pedestrian isles are introduced.
  - they are too close, i e, if c2.so - c1.se < 2 * car.length.

-### Numerical Intersections ###
-   - calc the bounding box of curve C1 and the bounding box of curve C2.
-   - if there's overlap, split curve C1 into C1.1 and C1.2 and curve C2 into C2.1 and C2.2,
-     calculate the new bounding boxes, and check whether C1.1 overlaps with either C2.* and same for C1.2 w C2.*.
-     Keep all the overlaps and keep iterate decreasing the size of the boxes.
-   - When the curves have less than 4 points, calculate the crossing between all the line pairs of C1.n and C2.n, i e, crossing between: C1.n[0,1] and C2.n[0,1], C2.n[1,2] and C2.n[2,3].

 ## Ancillary Classes ##